ankaAR/bestiario5e/_creatures/kobold-scale-sorcerer.md

 armor_class: "15 (armadura natural)"
 ---

-***Spellcasting.*** The kobold is a 3rd-level spellcaster.
+***Lanzamiento de conjuros.*** The kobold is a 3rd-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
 It has the following sorcerer spells prepared:

 Cantrips (at will): fire bolt, mage hand, mending, poison spray